Mariahilf: History

 In the 1990s, there were two minor changes in the district boundaries: in 1995 in the area of the belt on the border at the 15th District, and 1996 in the Europe Square in front of the West Railway Station, where the 6th, 7th and 15th District meet.
 Both border changes affected mainly the transport structures.
 The district affiliation of residential areas did not change.

 Population

-Population development

 The Mariahilf District was already, after its 1850 founding, very densely populated.
 In 1869, the district area had 67,642 inhabitants, a figure that was never surpassed.
 Until the beginning of the First World War, the population declined only slightly and remained largely stable.
 After the First World War began, the population almost continuously decreased.
 However, according to the last census in 2001, the population has largely stabilized and since 2006 has even risen slightly to 29,523 people.

 Population structure

 The age of people in Mariahilf, in 2001, differed in several ways from the Vienna citywide averages.
 So, Mariahilf had fewer children, but more young adults than the average for Vienna.
 In 2001, the proportion of residents under 15 years was, with 12.4%, below the Vienna value of 14.7%.
 The population aged 20 to 39 years in Mariahilf was, with 34.4%, more than the Vienna-average of 30.9%.
 The proportion of the population aged 60 years or more was 19.2%, slightly below the Vienna average (21.7%).
 The gender distribution in the district area corresponded to the community trend, with 47.1% men and 52.9% women.
 Mariahilf's 35.8% compared, against Vienna's city average of 41.2%, as much less often married than the average for Vienna.